 LFF's response to Covid-19

-From 17th August (24th for Edinburgh) 2020 we have reopened our sites and are proceeding at a measured and steady pace in re-establishing office routines, having carried out significant preparations in advance.
-We are operating a mixed economy of some office and some home-based working and will keep reviewing this position.
-Across all our sites and activities we:
+From 19 July, we reopened our sites and are proceeding at a measured and gradual pace to re-establish office routines.
+We are operating a blend of some office and home-based working and will keep reviewing this position, should any guidance change.
+Across all our sites and activities, we:

 - facilitated working from home, providing the right technology and guidance to do so safely

 - re-established ventilation, daily cleaning, handwashing and hygiene measures as well as maintained sanitiser stations across the offices